-A total of 9,189 children aged < 3 years at diagnosis enrolled in a COG biology study from 1990 to 2018 were eligible for the analysis.
+A total of 9,189 children (up to age 3 at diagnosis) enrolled in a COG biology study from 1990 to 2018 were eligible for the analysis.

 Assigned therapy was reduced for two cohorts of interest on the basis of the change in age cutoff:

-Wendy B. London, PhD, of Dana-Farber/Boston Children’s Cancer and Blood Disorders Center, Harvard Medical School, is the corresponding author for the Journal of Clinical Oncology article.
+Hannah G. Bender, MD candidate, of Dana-Farber is the first author.
+Wendy B. London, PhD, of Dana-Farber/Boston Children’s Cancer and Blood Disorders Center, Harvard Medical School, is the corresponding author of the Journal of Clinical Oncology article.